aligoodarz/R3-SoftwareTask2-AliGoodarznezhad/README.md

 This is a repo for the second software task of R3.

 # The main task is to create a rover that has 4 wheels and can be controlled by taking inputs from a keyboard

+## The project consists of 2 main files
+- inputSide.py
+--